Passengers carted off in stretchers as Vegas flight stranded in extreme heat

-Passengers wheeled off in stretcher as Vegas flight stranded in 111 degree heat on tarmac
+Passengers pass out as Vegas flight stranded in 111 degree heat on tarmac

 Medical emergencies prompted plane to return to gate

-Multiple passengers were wheeled away in stretchers on Monday after their Delta Air Lines flight sat in stiffling heat on the tarmac at Harry Reid International Airport in Las Vegas.
+Multiple passengers passed out and had to be wheeled away in stretchers and some reportedly soiled themselves on Monday after their Delta Air Lines flight sat in stifling heat on the tarmac at the Harry Reid International Airport in Las Vegas.

 Passengers were first alerted to an issue as their flight sat behind over a dozen other planes preparing to take off.